 It was not directly our fault and it is a long time ago.
 One of our clients under a massive DDoS attack and it affected all our clients.
 It was just around the Christmas.
 Apart of other it made us to update the IT infrastructure to avoid similar issues in a future.

 In Freelo we do large projects.
-For small ones we use our own IS.“
+We use our own SW for small ones.

 Primarily task fulfillment control got better, no more omission of priorities.
 Also the client and agency integration into a project management.